evert/evert.github.com/_posts/2022/2022-09-07-bun-curveball-framework.md

 But in many cases people are just building simple endpoints, and for that it's great.

-It's also missing some features, such as support for server-side websockets and the node http/https/https packages, which for now makes it incompatible with popular frameworks like Express.
+Bun supports a ton of the standard Node modules, but it's also missing some such as support for server-side websockets and the node http/https/https packages, which for now makes it incompatible with popular frameworks like Express.

 Porting Curveball
 -----------------

-Curveball is a Typescript micro-framework we’ve been developing since mid-2018 as a modern replacement for Express and Koa.
+[Curveball][10] is a Typescript micro-framework we’ve been developing since mid-2018 as a modern replacement for Express and Koa.
 A key difference between Curveball and these two frameworks is that it fully abstracts and encapsulates the core 'Request' and 'Response' objects Node provides.

 This made it very easy to create a lambda integration in the past; instead of mapping to Node's Request and Response types, All I needed was simple mapping